Latest News and Info

 Good News Story: Ria

 Ria is a multimedia artist with a learning disability and epilepsy.
 She first joined the Pyramid Youth Group in 2015 and now spends two days each week working in Development Team sessions with professional artist facilitators, developing her art practice.
-Much of Ria’s work is colourful and joyful, but she has also used artwork to share her frustrations with the social care system and to educate others on the challenges that young people with learning disabilities face.

 Working with Pyramid has allowed Ria’s art practice to thrive and this has a positive impact on many aspects of her life.
 Ria has experimented with a diverse range of artforms including printing, large scale paintings and textiles.
 She regularly attends Leeds Print Workshop as part of her Pyramid sessions which she loves!
 Her artwork has been featured in a number of exhibitions in spaces including the Leeds Industrial Museum at Armley Mills, Assembly House, and the University of Leeds.
 Learning new skills and having opportunities to share her talents with the world has greatly boosted Ria’s confidence and self esteem.
 She is much more confident meeting new people and is working towards travelling to the Pyramid art studio independently.